-- A. Employee: Throughout this procedure the term "employee" includes current employees and applicants for employment. - B. Student: Throughout this procedure, the term "student" includes current students and applicants for admission. - C. Complaint: The dissatisfaction that occurs when an employee believes that any condition of employment is unjust or inequitable based on discrimination or harassment or when a student believes that any condition of his or her educational experience is unjust or inequitable based on discrimination or harassment. - D. Complainant: An individual or group of individuals who file a complaint against another individual or group of individuals.
+- A. Student: Throughout this procedure, the term "student" includes current students and applicants for admission. - B. Employee: Throughout this procedure the term "employee" includes current employees and applicants for employment.

-EA/EO (Equal Access/Equal Opportunity) Coordinator: Individual(s) appointed by the president to assist an employee or student in defining the specifics of an incident or complaint, facilitate the following procedures, and monitor the case through to its conclusion.
-The EA/EO coordinator does not represent the employee or student.
+- C. Complaint: The dissatisfaction that occurs when an employee believes that any condition of employment is unjust or inequitable based on discrimination or harassment or when a student believes that any condition of his or her educational experience is unjust or inequitable based on discrimination or harassment. - D. Complainant: An individual or group of individuals who file a complaint against another individual or group of individuals. - E. EA/EO (Equal Access/Equal Opportunity) Coordinator: Individual(s) appointed by the president to assist a student or employee in defining the specifics of an incident or complaint, facilitate the following procedures, and monitor the case through to its conclusion.
+The EA/EO coordinator does not represent the student or employee.
 Specific contact information for the EA/EO employee coordinator and the EA/EO student coordinator is provided below.
-In addition, this information is prominently displayed throughout all the campuses and centers and can be found on the college's website (Title IX Sexual Harassment and Discrimination-page).
+In addition, this information is prominently displayed throughout all the campuses and centers and can be found on the College's website (Title IX Sexual Harassment and Discrimination page).